mkzni/mkzni/README.md

 # About me
 Hello!
 I'm Micaella, or just Mika.
-My pronouns are she/her.

 My work ranges from UX Writing, and UX Technical Writing to Technical Writing.
 I'm also a translator (Portuguese and English) and a localisation specialist.